Publix to help distribute coronavirus vaccine starting Wednesday

 Publix requires each recipient to bring identification to verify their age or occupational eligibility.
 It’s a huge endeavor that store officials say they’re equipped to handle.

-“We have the staff in our stores in our pharmacy’s to be able to administer the vaccine and handle the on slot of appointments that we get and have time for them to wait after they get inoculated to be monitored.”
-Glover said.
+“We have the staff in our stores in our pharmacy’s to be able to administer the vaccine and handle the onslaught of appointments that we get and have time for them to wait after they get inoculated to be monitored,” Glover said.

-Appointments to receive the vaccine go quickly; officials say it’s important to show up for your appointments when you make them.
+Appointments to receive the vaccine go quickly, and officials say it’s important to show up for your appointments when you make them.

-If you meet South Carolina eligibility guidelines to receive the vaccine go to the Publix website to schedule and appointment when they open them up again.
+If you meet South Carolina eligibility guidelines to receive the vaccine go to the Publix website to schedule an appointment when they open them up again.